-Maria Longworth, granddaughter of one of Cincinnati's wealthiest philanthropists, developed her love of art at an early age.
+Maria Longworth, granddaughter of one of Cincinnati's wealthiest philanthropists and founding family, developed her love of art at an early age.

-At 22, she married George Ward Nichols, a civil war veteran and writer on music and art.
-He had been hired by her family to catalog their collection of artwork.
+At 19, she married George Ward Nichols, a civil war veteran and writer on music and art.
+Nichols had been hired by her family to catalog their collection of artwork.

-In addition to helping found the May Festival, George Ward Nichols established the Cincinnati College of Music, of which he was president when he died of tuberculosis in 1885.
+Following the founding of the May Festival, George Ward Nichols went on to establish the Cincinnati College of Music, of which he was president when he died of tuberculosis in 1885.